URINARY TRACT INFECTIONS

 Relieving UTI discomfort quickly & effectively

-A urinary tract infection also called a UTI, is an infection in any part of the urinary tract to include the bladder, ureters, urethra and kidneys.
+A urinary tract infection, also called a UTI, is an infection in any part of the urinary tract, including the bladder, ureters, urethra, and kidneys.
 UTIs occur most commonly in the bladder and urethra, but on rare occasions, UTIs can spread to the kidneys.
 The treatment for UTS is usually antibiotics.
-Women are more likely to develop a urinary tract infection than men.
+Women are more likely to develop frequent urinary tract infections than men because of their shorter urethra and its placement.

 • Frequent urge to urinate